Computable Bounds on Convergence of Markov Chains in Wasserstein Distance via Contractive Drift: Main results

-where the expectation is taken over $f$, the random mapping that drives $X$.
-Now we introduce the contractive kernel

-where the local Lipschitz constant $Df$ is inserted.
-With this notation, the drift condition in \cite{steinsaltz1999locally} is $KV\leq rV$ where $V$ is a positive function while $r\in(0,1)$ is a constant.
-This condition blends the drift behavior forced by $V$ and the local contraction behavior quantified by $Df$, but it only holds for geometrically convergent chains.
-Now we introduce a more general contractive drift condition. \begin{condition} The contractive drift condition $\text{CD}(V,U)$ is
+Compared with the standard transition kernel given by the contractive kernel incorporates the local contraction/expansion information quantified by $Df(x)$.
+In \cite{steinsaltz1999locally}, $KV\leq rV$ with $r\in(0,1)$ and $V:\X\rightarrow[1,\infty)$ is used to derive simple geometric convergence bounds for Markov chains in Euclidean space.
+Now we introduce the contractive drift condition (CD) in general.
+Let $\V$ be the family of Borel-measurable functions on $\X$ with positive infima. \begin{condition} For $U,V\in\V$, the contractive drift condition $KV\leq V-U$ is

-where $V,U:\X\rightarrow\R_+$ are Borel-measurable and bounded away from zero. \end{condition} In D\&M and D\&C methods, the traditional drift condition can not hold everywhere, because the Lyapunov function can not be indefinitely reduced.
+\end{condition} In the D\&M or D\&C method, the traditional drift condition ($PV\leq V-U$) can not hold everywhere, because the Lyapunov function can not be indefinitely reduced by the chain.
 In the region where the drift stops, another condition (minorization or contraction) must be introduced.
-In contrast, our contractive drift condition can hold everywhere thanks to the local Lipschitz constant in the contractive kernel $K$.
-This allow us to establish convergence in one step.
+In contrast, our contractive drift condition can hold everywhere, thanks to the local Lipschitz constant in $K$, which makes it possible to establish convergence in one step.
 Now we present the polynomial convergence theorem, the main result of this paper.
-For all results in this section, their proofs can be found in Section \ref{proofs}.
+The main result is followed by a proof sketch to highlight its novelty.
+All proofs are in Section \ref{section_proofs}.
+Proofs for the current section are in Section \ref{proof_section_main}.
+Recall that $d_V$ is the metric induced by $V$ while $W_U$ is the Wasserstein distance induced by $d_U$. \begin{theorem} Assume that $KU\leq U$ and $KV\leq V-U^{1/b}V^{1-1/b}$ where $U,V\in\V$ and $b>1$.
+If $\E d_V(X_0,X_1)<\infty$, then $X$ has a unique stationary distribution $X_\infty$ with